 Do you work with other renewable energy sources (biogas, hydro, wind, geothermal, etc.)?

-At this time we only install photovoltaic modules (solar panels).
+At this time we only install photovoltaic modules (solar panels) and improved cook stoves.
 We do not install solar thermal panels or install systems that generate electricity from other renewable energy sources.

 How long do solar panels last?